The Best Blogging Platforms Compared

 Overview:

 WordPress.org is the most popular blogging platform in the world, powering over 40% of all websites.
-It’s a self-hosted platform, meaning you’ll need to purchase hosting and a domain name separately.
-While it requires a bit of a learning curve, WordPress.org offers unmatched flexibility and control.
+It’s a self-hosted solution, meaning you’ll need to purchase hosting and a domain name separately.
+This platform is ideal for bloggers who want full control over their website and the ability to customize every aspect.

 Key Features: